Warner Baxter: Personal life

 Baxter married Viola Caldwell in 1911, but they were soon separated and then divorced in 1913.
 He married actress Winifred Bryson in 1918, remaining married until his death in 1951.
 Through his marriage to Bryson he was an uncle by marriage to actress Betty Bryson.
 Betty Bryson was born Elizabeth Bryson Meikklejohn, daughter of Winifred's sister, Vivian.

-On August 5, 1931, Baxter survived uninjured with 40 other cast and crew members the train derailment of the Southern Pacific Argonaut east of Yuma on route to Tucson for location shooting for "The Cisco Kid" (1931).
+On August 5, 1931, Baxter survived uninjured with 40 other cast and crew members the train derailment of the Southern Pacific Argonaut east of Yuma on route to Tucson for location shooting for The Cisco Kid.
 Two trainmen were killed in the derailment.
 Baxter, Conchita Montenegro, and Edmund Lowe were among the passengers in cars at the end of the train.

-The Baxter beach house was at 77 Malibu Beach, Malibu, California for many years as noted in the 1942 voter roll for Malibu.
+The Baxter beach house was at 77 Malibu Beach, Malibu, California, for many years as noted in its 1942 voter roll.
 He also had a cabin in the San Jacinto Mountains.
-He was very active in Malibu civic affairs and was named Honorary Mayor of Malibu from 1946, replacing Brian Donlevy, through 1949.
-For a number of years he had an 80-acre working ranch about 12 miles north of Palm Springs at Desert Hot Springs, the Warner Baxter Ranch, later renamed the Circle B Ranch.
+He was very active in Malibu civic affairs and was named honorary mayor of Malibu from 1946, replacing Brian Donlevy, through 1949.
+For a number of years, he had an 80-acre working ranch about 12 miles north of Palm Springs at Desert Hot Springs, the Warner Baxter Ranch, later renamed the Circle B Ranch.
 It was used for years as a location for western films.
 It was listed for sale in mid 1945 for a price of $40,000 and sold over a year later.

-It was listed as having a large and comfortable house of four bedrooms and laid out for entertaining along with a caretaker's house.
-It was sold furnished.
-During the war he was chairman of the Malibu Rationing Board and also did some troop entertaining in Army camps in the Fresno and Bakersfield areas.
+During the war, Baxter was chairman of the Malibu Rationing Board and also did some troop entertaining in Army camps in the Fresno and Bakersfield areas.
 He and his entertainers put on dozens of day and night shows for the service men.